doritoes/Persona-Passwords-Study/README.md

 On sectors:
 - Construction: 402 users, 87.6% pwned rate, average 18.44 characters
-- Banking: 492 users, 84.1% pwned rate, average 19.36 chracters
+- Banking: 492 users, 84.1% pwned rate, average 19.36 characters
 - Education: 487 users, 83.4% pwned rate, average 20.18 characters
 - Tech: 206 users, 80.1% pwned rate, average 18.76 characters
 - :star: Healthcare: 541 users, 79.3% pwned rate, average 18.76 characters

 On behaviors:
 - Most users are using "Moderate Reuse" or "Substitution & Suffix"
-- Nearly 35% of useres fell into the High/Direct Reuse category.
+- Nearly 35% of users fell into the High/Direct Reuse category.
 While these passwords might pass a length check, they are the first to fall in a "targeted" attack if the user's personal email is ever breached.
 - 20% of users try to make their passwords more secure by adding their Role or Department.
 While this creates a unique password, it is highly predictable for an attacker who knows where the person works (via LinkedIn, etc.)
 - Even though the average work password length is high (19+ chars), the Thematic Expansion and Generic Expansion groups (combined ~33%) rely on "Predictable Growth."
 They aren't creating new random strings; they are just making their favorite personal words longer.